markelayan/Advanced-github-action/README.md

+# Advanced GitHub Actions

-# Advanced GitHub Action to create backup zip from repo & build NPM project & Sync it to S3 with the ZIP file
+Advanced GitHub Action file to create backup zip from repo & build NPM project & Sync it to S3 with the ZIP file.

+This has been created by merging multiple repos, so the thanks is for them :)

 # GitHub Action to Sync S3 Bucket 🔄